swapnanildeb/EECS_396_conversational_interfaces/README.md

 This functionality can be tested by:
 1. Open a fresh instance of Companions in the Kiosk domain
 2. In the accompanying Allegro Lisp console, type one of the following commands.
-The former retains all original answerable questions while adding our own, while the latter contains only our functions, but is much faster to train.
+The former retains all original answerable questions while adding our own, while the latter contains only our new questions, but is much faster to train.
    * `:ld <absolute_path_to_train-questions.lsp>`
    * `:ld <absolute_path_to_user-info-questions.lsp>`
 3. In the lisp console, type `(forget-case-library *gen-ees-library*)`